United States S-class submarine: Design and construction

-Even though the FY-18 boats were considered to be prototypes, the Electric Boat (EB) and the BuC&R designs were intended for series production from the very beginning.
-The EB design formed the basis for the Group I and Group IV boats and were essentially enlarged versions of all their previous designs.
+The EB design, S-1, formed the basis for the Group I and Group III boats, and were essentially enlarged versions of all their previous designs.
 A single hull design, all of the ballast tanks were contained within the pressure hull.
 The hull was a rounded spindle shape and the rudder was placed at the very end of the hull, aft of the twin screws.
 Compared to the previous R-boats, Group I S-boats were 33 ft longer, with 3 ft 3 in more beam, 2 ft 3 in more draft, and 60% greater displacement.
-This allowed for greater range, larger engines and higher speed, and more torpedo reloads, though the number of forward torpedo tubes was unchanged.
+This allowed for greater range, larger engines, and higher speed, and more torpedo reloads, though the number of forward torpedo tubes was unchanged.